agathman/BreadofLifeApp/README.md

 After packages are installed you must type 'node index.js' into the console in order to launch the backend.
 Make sure you are in the myapp directory.

+We have included a file called ProjectPostman.postman_collection.json this can be used to test endpoints that we have created.
+To find out more information or go through the process manually you can continue to follow the rest of the readme.

 We have included code in this readme that can copy into Postman to insert sample data used for the project.
 Make sure you are posting raw JSON data.